-The medals at the London 2012 Paralympic Games will be awarded during the Victory Ceremonies taking places at venues across the UK.
+The medals at the London 2012 Olympic Games will be awarded during a total of 302 Victory Ceremonies, taking places at venues across the UK.

-The Paralympic Games medals have been designed by Lin Cheung, a practising jewellery artist and senior lecturer in Jewellery, and are in production at the Royal Mint headquarters in Llantrisant, South Wales.
+The medals have been designed by David Watkins, an established artist in the field of decorative art, and are in production at the Royal Mint headquarters in Llantrisant, South Wales.

 The story behind the medal

-• The gold medal is made up of 92.5% silver, 1.34% gold with the remainder copper (a minimum of 6g of gold)
+- The gold medal is made up of 92.5% silver and 1.34% gold, with the remainder copper (a minimum of 6g of gold).